rundeck/rundeck/docs/en/api/rundeck-api.md

 **Response:**

-The response contains a set of source objects, each describes the index, the type, and details about the resources.
+The response contains a set of `source` objects, each describes the `index`, the `type`, and details about the `resources`.
+If the source had any error, that is included as `errors`.

 Resources data includes any `description` provided by the source, whether it is `empty`, and whether it is `writeable`.
 The `href` indicates the URL for [Listing and Updating the resources for the source][/api/V/project/[PROJECT]/source/[INDEX]/resources].